burnetteb20/Child-In-Car-Reminder-System/README.md

 #### Range

 ### Boron
 The Particle Boron mcu is another option that we are controlling.
 This will be in a blackbox on the car seat and will process information about the temperature and presence of a child.
-If the requirements are reachec, the mcu will communicate via LTE to a Twilio Webhook that will send an SMS message to the caregiver's phone
+If the requirements are reached, the mcu will communicate via LTE to a Twilio Webhook that will send an SMS message to the caregiver's phone

 #### Twilio Webhook
 The webhook is a Particle feather that allows a message to be sent from a purchased number to the verified numbers of the caregivers.